 Doing business with DNREC during the coronavirus period.
 More Info

 The Emergency Response Branch is responsible for responding to petroleum and hazardous materials incidents in the state.
 Incidents can range from transportation-related spills to major threats such as weapons of mass destruction.
-The branch is led by the State Emergency Prevention and Response Chief, has four full-time State On-scene Coordinators (OSCs), as well as administrative support.

 State Emergency Prevention and Response Chief